EIC Pathfinder Challenge 2

 Medical imaging is central to cancer diagnosis and treatment, offering detailed morphological, structural, metabolic, and functional insights.
 Despite the valuable data generated, clinicians often struggle to integrate diverse, large-scale datasets.
 The lack of seamless data interpretation leads to incomplete clinical assessments, diagnostic inconsistencies, and less effective treatment planning.

-Artificial Intelligence (AI), particularly Generative AI (GenAI), holds promise for addressing these challenges, yet its current application in medical imaging remains narrow.
+Artificial Intelligence (AI), particularly Generative AI (GenAI) agents, holds promise for addressing these challenges, yet its current application in medical imaging remains narrow.
 Most existing tools are limited to single data types and lack transparency, reducing reliability and hindering clinical adoption.
 To address these gaps, the EIC Pathfinder Challenge 2 promotes the development of interactive GenAI agents capable of synthesizing multimodal data to assist clinicians across the cancer care continuum.
 The Challenge also encourages using advanced AI technologies, including geometric deep learning and graph neural networks.
 It will fund early-stage research to develop new methods for interpreting multimodal health data and generating synthetic data in a common database to train robust, adaptable algorithms.

 More information on the EIC Pathfinder Challenge 2 can be found on the official page of the European Commission.